 1 The maths attainment of disadvantaged pupils is generally lower than that of their peers and teacher diagnostic assessments suggest that many pupils particularly struggle with problem solving tasks.
-Assessments on entry to year 7 in the last 5 years indicate that on average 39.8% of our disadvantaged pupils arrive below age-related expectations compared to 21.4% of their peers.
-Using GCSE grades for the last 3 years it can be seen that, on average, 38% of disadvantaged pupils achieved below a Grade 4 compared to 20% of their peers within school.
+Assessments on entry to year 7 in the last 5 years indicate that on average 39.2% of our disadvantaged pupils arrive below age-related expectations compared to 20.6% of their peers.
+Using GCSE grades for the last 3 years it can be seen that, on average, 33.15% of disadvantaged pupils achieved below a Grade 4 compared to 21.1% of their peers within school.
 2 Assessments, observations and discussion with KS3 pupils indicate that disadvantaged pupils generally have lower levels of reading comprehension than peers.
 This impacts their progress in all subjects.
-On entry to year 7 in the last 5 years, on average 34.3% of our disadvantaged pupils arrive below age-related expectations in English compared to 19.74% of their peers.
-This gap remains steady during pupils' time at our school, as GCSE results over the last 3 years shows that, on average, 34.7% of disadvantaged achieved below a Grade 4 compared to 20.5% of their peers within school.
-3 Our assessments, observations and discussions with pupils and families suggest that the education and wellbeing of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
+On entry to year 7 in the last 5 years, on average 34.1% of our disadvantaged pupils arrive below age-related expectations in English compared to 18.6% of their peers.
+This gap remains steady during pupils' time at our school, as GCSE results over the last 3 years shows that, on average, 28.8% of disadvantaged achieved below a Grade 4 compared to 15.4% of their peers within school.
+3 Our assessments, observations and discussions with pupils and families suggest that the education and, in particular, the emotional wellbeing of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
 These findings are backed up by several national studies.
 4 Our assessments (including wellbeing survey), observations and discussions with pupils and families have identified social and emotional issues for many pupils, such as anxiety, depression (diagnosed by medical professionals) and low self-esteem.
 This is partly driven by concern about catching up lost learning and exams/future prospects, and the lack of enrichment opportunities due to the pandemic.
 These challenges particularly affect disadvantaged pupils, including their attainment.
-5 Our attendance data over the last 3 years indicates that attendance among disadvantaged pupils has been between 1.32 - 3.81% lower than for non-disadvantaged pupils.
+5 Our attendance data over the last 3 years indicates that attendance among disadvantaged pupils has been between 1.32 - 2.74% lower than for non-disadvantaged pupils.
 30.5% - 38.8% of disadvantaged pupils have been 'persistently absent' compared to 14.7% - 28% of their peers during that period.
 Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged pupils' progress.